andersfugmann/ocaml-protoc-plugin/README.md

 from the distribution to your own project, and make alterations there.
 See the [echo\_deriving](https://github.com/andersfugmann/ocaml-protoc-plugin/tree/main/examples/echo_deriving) example on how to do this.

+Its important that all protobuf files are compiled with the same flags, including the *Google Well-Known types*.
+See [^5]

 # Example